OUTDO THE TURKEY

 Squash is another tasty, seasonal complement to Thanksgiving turkey that sells for about $1 a pound this time of year.
 Peel, seed, and cube the butternut squash and toss in a large bowl with olive oil, salt, pepper, and garlic until coated.
 Lay in a single layer on a baking sheet and cook at 400 degrees for about 25 minutes, until lightly brown and fork tender.

-For this classic Thanksgiving dessert, turn to a recipe rated nearly 5 stars on Allrecipes.
-All it takes is canned pumpkin (which should cost about $2), eggs, condensed milk, spices, and an uncooked pie crust (unless, of course, you take the time and trouble to make the crust from scratch).
-Mix everything together, pour into the pie crust, and bake according to the instructions.
+For this classic Thanksgiving dessert, turn to this recipe: All it takes is canned pumpkin (which should cost about $2), eggs, condensed milk, spices, and an uncooked pie crust (unless, of course, you take the time and trouble to make the crust from scratch).

 Most of the ingredients for this easy fall recipe are probably already in the pantry.
 While preheating the oven to 375 degrees, mix together a half cup of flour, three-quarters cup of packed brown sugar, a half cup of rolled oats, one-third cup of softened butter, a half-teaspoon of cinnamon, and three-quarters teaspoon of nutmeg until crumbling (a mixer helps).
 Grease an 8-inch square baking dish and fill with 4 cups of cored, sliced apples.
 Cover with the crumbled topping and sprinkle extra brown sugar on any exposed fruit.
 Bake for 30 to 35 minutes, until the apples are soft but not mushy.
 Serve topped with vanilla ice cream or whipped cream.

 Never heard of dump cake?
 You're missing out.
 The ingredient list includes canned pumpkin, eggs, butter, brown sugar, white sugar, evaporated milk, spices, and spice cake mix.
-Pecans are optional -- and pricey -- so skip them to cut costs even more.
-Mix everything together except the cake mix, pour into a 9 x 13 pan, top with the spice cake mix, and bake at 350 degrees for about an hour.
-Allrecipes has the complete instructions.
+Pecans are optional — and pricey — so skip them to cut costs even more.